MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Utility/ConvertFrom-Json.md

 (Get-Content JsonFile.JSON) -Join '`n' | ConvertFrom-Json
 ```

-This example shows how to use the **ConvertFrom-Json** cmdlet to convert a JSON file to a Windows PowerShell custom object.
+This example shows how to use the **ConvertFrom-Json** cmdlet to convert a JSON file to a PowerShell custom object.

 The command uses Get-Content cmdlet to get the strings in a JSON file.
 It uses the Join operator to join the strings in the file into a single string that is delimited by newline characters (\`n).